What is my iPhone Backup Password?

-If you can't remember your iPhone backup password that iTunes is asking for, here are a few different ideas to help you recover your encrypted iPhone backup password.
+If you can't remember your iPhone backup password, here are a few different ideas to help you recover your encrypted iPhone backup password.

 If all else fails, the last tip in this article is how to clear the backup password setting on your iPhone to reset the password.